SNodeC/snode.c/README.md

 The server instance `echoServer` must be *activated* by calling `echoServer.listen()`.

-SNode.C provides a view overloaded `listen()` methods whose arguments vary depending on the network layer (IPv4, IPv6, RFCOM, L2CAP, or unix domain sockets) used.
-Though, every `listen()` method expects a lambda function as last argument.
+SNode.C provides a view overloaded `listen()` methods whose arguments vary depending on the network layer (IPv4, IPv6, RFCOMM, L2CAP, or unix domain sockets) used.
+Though, every `listen()` method expects a *lambda function* as last argument.
 Here we use IPv4 and the `listen()` method which expects a port number as argument.

-If we would have created a named server instance than a special `listen()` method which only expects the lambda function as argument can be used.
+If we would have created a named server instance than a special `listen()` method which only expects the *lambda function* as argument can be used.
 In that case the configuration of this named instance would be done using command line arguments and/or a configuration file.

 ``` c++
 #include "EchoServerContextFactory.h"